 - Add some drained glass morello cherries to the dough.
 This will make your hazelnut cake extra moist.

 This cake recipe is easy and quick to prepare.
 Preparations only take 15 minutes and it's difficult to get it wrong.
-I often make it on a Friday evening for our weekend coffee and cake or as an easy transportable treat to bring round to my friends.
+I often make it on a Friday evening for our weekend coffee and cake or as an easily transportable treat to bring round to my friends.
 Kids will love this cake for their birthday, but make sure to ask all your guests whether anybody has a nut allergy. - My personal tip is to leave it to rest for a while.
-For some reason it takes even better the next day.
+For some reason, it takes even better the next day.

 German Hazelnut Cake

 - 250 g butter 1 cup

 - 200 g sugar 1 cup

 - 250 g plain flour 2 cups

 - 250 g ground hazelnuts 9 oz